Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 Hormonal changes during menopause (reduced oestrogen = less tissue support)

-High-impact exercise without pelvic floor support
+High-impact exercises without pelvic floor support

 Hysterectomy or pelvic surgery that disrupts support structures

-How Can Pelvic Physio Help with Prolapse?
+How Can Pelvic Health Physiotherapy Help with Prolapse?

 Pelvic organ prolapse doesn’t always mean surgery; in fact, many women find that